(3 votes, average: 5.00 out of 5)

-Plaintext message: The acting president was diagnosed with a potentially terminal illness.
+Plaintext message: Doctors diagnosed the acting president with a potentially terminal illness.

 You can only decipher the message if you have the correct AES encryption key.

-It’s not that the AES algorithm is used only by Federal agencies, today we find many everyday uses of the AES algorithm.
-You might be surprised to find out that many solid state drives (SSDs) are already employing the AES encryption algorithms.
+Many everyday uses of the AES algorithm exist today, not just limited to Federal agencies employing it.
+It may surprise you to know that many solid-state drives (SSDs) already utilize the AES encryption algorithms.
 This ensures that the data is encrypted and protected from the moment the SSD is produced in the factory.

-A classic example of the AES encryption in action is your internet browser.
-Whenever you visit a website with https in its URL then it is very likely that the website is secured by a TLS / SSL certificate.
+A classic example of AES encryption in action is your internet browser.
+Whenever you visit a website with https in its URL, it is very likely that a TLS / SSL certificate secures it.
 This means that the website uses AES encryption to maintain the security and integrity of your browsing sessions.
 Another common use of the AES algorithm is in Wi-Fi.
 Wi-Fi is secured by WPA2-PSK (AES) encryption.
-Even Facebook messenger uses the AES encryption standard.
+Even Facebook Messenger uses the AES encryption standard.

 The AES encryption standard has become the gold standard for encrypting sensitive data across a wide range of applications.
-If you are thinking about building an app that deals with sensitive data, then it is best to consider the security mechanism that the app will have.
+If you are considering building an app that deals with sensitive data, then it is best to consider the security mechanism the app will have.
 The AES encryption standard is just one of the many robust encryption standards available.
-Understand that you need to select the most appropriate encryption standard to ensure that your app performs optimally.
+Understand that you must select the most appropriate encryption standard to ensure your app performs optimally.
 You can take expert opinion for this.